Diagnosing Pathological Chain-of-Thought in Reasoning Models: Introduction

 \section{Introduction}

 Reasoning models leverage additional inference-time computation in the form of a chain-of-thought (CoT) to arrive at better answers~\citep{wei2022chain, jaech2024openai, guo2025deepseek}.
 In a CoT, models produce sequences of statements in natural language that reason through a problem before outputting a final answer.

 CoT reasoning could present a valuable opportunity to monitor the behavior of AI systems: by casting light on the reasoning behind the answers that models produce, CoT monitoring can help to ensure that the model behaves in alignment with the developers' intent~\citep{greenblatt2023ai, korbak2025chainthoughtmonitorabilitynew, arnav2025cotredhandedstresstesting}.

-However, there are a number of challenges in using CoT for monitoring, which are already observable in current models.
-It has been shown that CoT traces often do not accurately reflect the true reasoning process by which the model produces its answer~\citep{chen2025reasoning}.
-This phenomenon is often referred to in general terms as \textit{unfaithfulness} \citep{barez2025chain}.
-Here, we focus on three specific issues with CoT that may compromise monitoring, terming them \textbf{pathologies}: